Back to All Events

 • Fen de Villiers, a British sculptor creating bold, powerful works through private commissions that bypass institutional trends.

 These artists have found ways to build sustainable careers without compromising their vision.
-Their perspectives and experiences will offer practical ideas for artists seeking creative independence, patrons eager to support serious work, and anyone invested in the future of culture.
+Through their various perspectives and experiences, the panel explored ideas for artists seeking creative independence, patrons eager to support serious work, and anyone invested in the future of culture.